 The Friends of the Cary Area Library (FOCAL) are pleased to offer two $500 scholarships to graduating seniors attending a two or a four-year college or university who reside within the Cary Area Library District.
 Financial need will be considered, but it will not serve as the primary criteria for selecting scholarship recipients.
-Applications are available online or in the Library lobby and Teen Area.
-Completed applications must be submitted in person to the Cary Area Public Library Service Center no later than Monday, April 22, 2019.
+Completed applications were due Monday, April 22, 2019.
 Late applications will not be accepted.
 Scholarship winners will be notified/announced at the students’ high school honors night in May.

 Gently used book and media donations are accepted at the Library.
 Items donated are tax deductible.
 Material that isn’t added to the Library’s circulating collection is saved for our bi-annual book sales.
 Items that are not sold are donated to local area charities or are recycled, so nothing is wasted.
 Please note, we can no longer accept encyclopedias and reference sets, yearbooks, textbooks over 5 years old, VHS and cassette tapes.

 Upcoming 2019 meetings, held at the Library at 7 pm:

 Fall 2019 Used Book Sale